 For hundreds of years, the rule of thirds has been one of the most universally accepted guidelines for composing photographs.

 It’s a very simple way to start making effective compositions.
 This rule effectively accomplishes two main things.
 First, it allows you to unambiguously direct attention in your photos creating the visual flow.
 And secondly, this rule allows you to tell your audiences what the most interesting and important part of your scene is.

 Take a frame like you see on your smartphones or your computer screen and add two horizontal and vertical lines to it equally spaced throughout the frame.
 And that divides the frame into nine blocks i.e. boxes of equal sizes.
 Here, it creates points of interests throughout the frame on the vertical lines, the horizontal lines, and the intersecting points.

-According to the rule, if you add elements to these lines at intersection points, it’s going to capture the viewer’s attention and add interest to the frame by providing more depth and better balance to it.
+According to the rule, if you add elements to these lines and insect points it’s going to capture the viewer’s attention and add interest to the frame by providing more depth and better balance to it.

 Although there’s no rule for photography composition but there are guides.
 And when you understand how the rule works then you can understand how to use it effectively.

-Now, we will be showing you an image which is clicked by not following the rule of third.
-Here we can see that the main subject is right in the middle of the frame.
+Now, I am showing you an image which is clicked by not following the rule of third.
+Here you can see that the main subject is right in the middle of the frame.
 Now, carefully see what it is doing.
-It is making the viewer look directly into the centre, taking whatever it is they are looking at and then probably look away, which is not really that interesting.
+It is making the viewer look directly into the center, taking whatever it is they are looking at and then probably look away, which is not really that interesting.

 One of the really great things about the rule of third is that it’s good for landscape photography.